clueboard/milc/README.md

 MILC does not insist upon a UTF-8 environment for Python 3 the way Click does.
 I understand Click's stance here but I'm hoping that the ecosystem has developed enough by now to make it no longer necessary.
+Time will tell if my opinion changes or not.

 Whether you should use Click or MILC depends on the tradeoff you want to make.
 Would you rather use the python modules everyone's already familiar with